PaddlePaddle/PaddleHelix/apps/fewshot_molecular_property/README.md

 ## Datasets

-Four datasets including Tox21, SIDER, MUV and ToxCast are provided.
-They are downloaded from [chem data](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip).
+Tox21, SIDER, MUV and ToxCast are previously downloaded from [SNAP](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip).
+You can download the data [here](https://drive.google.com/drive/folders/1Vc43cNKI_WKcHRuDo55Yk0s0uD4L50oJ), unzip the file and put the resultant ``muv, sider, tox21, and toxcast" in the data folder.

 ## Experiments